 In the beginning God created the heaven and the earth.
 (KJV)

 Elohim is translated “gods” in many verses.
 Genesis 35:2 reads, “Get rid of all the foreign gods you have with you,” and Exodus 18:11 says, “Now I know that the Lord is greater than all other gods.”
-It is translated “judges” in Exodus 21:6; 22:8 and 9.
+It is translated “judges” in Exodus 21:6; 22:8-9.
 It is translated “angels” (KJV) or “heavenly beings” (NIV) in Psalm 8:5.
-That is its plural use, and there is no evidence that anyone thought of these “gods” as having some kind of plurality of persons within themselves.
+These examples show that there are times when the plural form of Elohim should be understood as a normal plural.

-2. Elohim is also translated as the singular “god” or “judge,” and there is no hint of any “compound nature” when it is translated that way.
+However, Elohim is also translated as the singular “god” or “judge,” and there is no hint of any “compound nature” or plurality when it is translated that way.
 An example is Exodus 22:20, which reads, “Whoever sacrifices to any god other than the lord must be destroyed.”
 Another example is Judges 6:31: “If Baal really is a god, he can defend himself when someone breaks down his altar.”
 In Exodus 7:1, God says that He has made Moses a “god” (Elohim) to Pharaoh.
+He did not make Moses a “gods” to Pharaoh.
 Again, in Judges 11:24, the pagan god Chemosh is called Elohim, and in 1 Samuel 5:7, the pagan god Dagon is called Elohim, yet Christians do not conclude that those gods were somehow composite or “uniplural,” or that the people who worshipped them thought they were.
+Therefore, to see the Trinity in the plural of Majesty in Elohim when it refers to the God of Israel but not in these other uses of Elohim is inconsistent.

 No higher authority on the Hebrew language can be found than the great Hebrew scholar, Gesenius.
 He wrote that the plural nature of Elohim was for intensification, and was related to the plural of majesty and used for amplification.
 Gesenius states, “That the language has entirely rejected the idea of numerical plurality in Elohim (whenever it denotes one God) is proved especially by its being almost invariably joined with a singular attribute.”

-The singular pronoun is always used with the word Elohim.
-A study of the word will show what Gesenius stated, that the singular attribute (such as “He,” not “They,” or “I,” not “We”) always follows Elohim.
-Furthermore, when the word Elohim is used to denote others beside the true God, it is understood as singular or plural, never as “uniplural.”
+3. Perhaps one of the strongest reasons we should take Elohim in reference to the God of Israel to be referring to one person is because the singular pronoun is always used with the word Elohim.
+A study of the word will show what Gesenius stated, that the singular attribute (such as “He” or “I” not “They” or “We”) always follows Elohim when in reference to the true God, the Father.
+Furthermore, when the word Elohim is used to denote others beside the true God, it is understood as either singular or plural, never as “uniplural” as Trinitarians suggest.
 To us, the evidence is clear: God is not “compound” in any sense of the word.
 He is the “one God” of Israel.

 4. Scripture contains no reproof for those who do not believe in a “Triune God.”
 Those who do not believe in God are called “fools” (Ps.
 14:1).
 Those who reject Christ are condemned (John 3:18).
 Scripture testifies that it is for “doctrine, reproof, and correction” (2 Tim.
 3:16 – KJV), and there are many verses that reprove believers for all kinds of erroneous beliefs and practices.
 Conspicuous in its absence is any kind of reproof for not believing in the Trinity.